ecg-icas/icas/src/source/reference/get-campaign-views-status.rst

 ===============  ============     ============================================================================
 limit            int              Limits the number of adLite records returned.
 Default **and** maximum is 100. categoryIds      list of ints     Comma-separated list of category id's to filter by.
-Only leaf category id's are useful, since ads can only be placed in leaf categories. regionIds        list of ints     Comma-separated list of region id's to filter by. pageToken        string           Skips the first N adLite records. type             string           The type of status view to show.
+Only leaf category id's are useful, since ads can only be placed in leaf categories. regionIds        list of ints     Comma-separated list of region id's to filter by.
+RegionIds are not a concept used by all tenants, check before usage. pageToken        string           Skips the first N adLite records. type             string           The type of status view to show.
 Possible values are: ``all``, ``active``, ``inactive``, ``archived``.
 Default value is ``all``.
 Only a single type can be provided.
 ===============  ============     ============================================================================